mikeyy/apinylib-rtc/README.md

 WebRTC module for tinychat chat rooms.

-This is fork of [pinylib-rtc](https://github.com/nortxort/pinylib-rtc/) using [a library](https://github.com/aaugustin/websockets) developed *on top of* [asyncio](https://docs.python.org/3.6/library/asyncio.html); Python's asynchronous framework.
+This is a fork of [pinylib-rtc](https://github.com/nortxort/pinylib-rtc/) using [a library](https://github.com/aaugustin/websockets) developed *on top of* [asyncio](https://docs.python.org/3.6/library/asyncio.html); Python's asynchronous framework.